zowe/docs-site/docs/user-guide/providing-feedback-and-contributing-client-side.md

 ### Zowe Client Java SDK *under development*

 Go to the [Zowe Client Java SDK issue list](https://github.com/zowe/zowe-client-java-sdk/issues) to file an issue.
 Include all relevant information.

+## Zowe Chat *technical preview*

+### Chatting with the Zowe Chat community

+Chat with the community on [Slack](https://openmainframeproject.slack.com/archives/C03NNABMN0J).

+### Filing an issue for Zowe Chat

+Go to the [Zowe Chat issue list](https://github.com/zowe/zowe-chat/issues) to file an issue.
+Include all relevant information.